slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *'Run away from complexity.
 Complexity doesn't add much to life.'*

 > *'Car: max 10K.
-Job: try to live next to it.' -- Mr. Money Moustache*
+Job: try to live next to it.' -- paraphrased from Mr. Money Moustache*

 <!--